Advanced Settings within a Leave Policy

 Date and Duration Calculation

-When this has been checked, employees requesting leave against this policy will be required to enter the start date of their leave, the end date of their leave, and then also stipulate how many days of leave they will need over that timeframe.
+When "Yes" has been checked, employees requesting leave against this policy will be required to enter the start date of their leave, the end date of their leave, and then also stipulate how many days of leave they will need over that timeframe.
 Approvers need to be vigilant when approving here, to ensure that these entries are correct.

-Bradford Factor
+Include in Bradford Factor calculations?

-• B is the Bradford Factor score
+• B = Bradford Factor score

 Starting Date Threshold